Quick Answer: Customer Portal Development

 B2B portals need special attention to organization-level permissions.
 One customer account may have owners, finance users, approvers, viewers, external consultants, and former employees.
 The product needs invitation flows, account removal, audit history, and easy admin controls so access does not become a support ticket every time a team changes.

 Compliance needs depend on the industry and data type.
 Healthcare, finance, education, government, and enterprise procurement workflows may require stricter retention, logging, identity, and data-handling controls.
-These requirements should be included in discovery because they affect architecture, QA, hosting, and support.
+If the portal exposes sensitive or regulated data, include security testing services and release evidence in the plan before launch.

 How to Measure Portal Success